We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 “Be aware of large gaps in employment.
 Look for track records of being recruited to bigger and better next roles versus leaving roles without a bird in hand,” he says.

-If a candidate consistently left full-time jobs without having the next one lined up, dig deeper into why that is, or discount them altogether.
+If a candidate consistently leaves full-time jobs without having the next one lined up, dig deeper into why that is, or discount them altogether.

 Pointing Fingers